Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: Introduction

-Our last remark concerning \autoref{thm:main_intro} is that the pseudo-effectivity of $K_{X/T}$ is one of the weakest possible semi-positivity property.
-For example, under the same assumption $f_* \omega_{X/T}$ is known to be not always semi-positive.
-In fact, there are examples of families $f : X \to T$ of smooth hyperbolic curves such that $f_* \omega_{X/T}$ is not nef \cite{Moret_Bailly_Familles_de_courbes_et_de_varietes_abeliennes_sur_P_1_II_exemples}.
+Our last remark concerning \autoref{thm:main_intro} is that the pseudo-effectivity of $K_{X/T}$ is one of the weakest possible semi-positivity properties.
+For example, under the same assumption, $f_* \omega_{X/T}$ is known to be not always semi-positive.
+In fact, there are examples of families $f \colon X \to T$ of smooth hyperbolic curves such that $f_* \omega_{X/T}$ is not nef; see \cite{Moret_Bailly_Familles_de_courbes_et_de_varietes_abeliennes_sur_P_1_II_exemples}.
 Nevertheless, from \autoref{thm:main_intro} it follows that even in this case, at least the weaker property holds that $K_{X/T}$ is pseudo-effective.
-In fact, similar phenomenon was known earlier: in \cite{Patakfalvi_Semi_positivity_in_positive_characteristics} it was shown that $K_{X/T}$ is nef as soon as it is $f$-nef and the fibers have mild singularities.
+In fact, a similar phenomenon was known earlier: In \cite{Patakfalvi_Semi_positivity_in_positive_characteristics}, it was shown that $K_{X/T}$ is nef as soon as it is $f$-nef and the fibers have mild singularities.
 The novelty of \autoref{thm:main_intro} is to weaken these assumptions to the almost most general case, at the price of also weakening the conclusion from being nef to being pseudo-effective.
-In fact, the only possible further generalization of \autoref{thm:main_intro} would be to remove the geometrially integral assumption, which we leave as an open question.
+In fact, the only possible further generalization of \autoref{thm:main_intro} would be to remove the geometrically integral assumption, which we leave as an open question.

-As usual for results as above, \autoref{thm:main_intro} implies the following subadditivity of Kodaira dimension type result, where we refer to the first paragraph of \autoref{sec:proof} for the definition of the canonical divisor of $X_{\overline{\eta}}$ and for the fact that $K_{X_{\overline{\eta}}}= K_X|_{X_{\overline{\eta}}}$.
+As usual for results as above, \autoref{thm:main_intro} implies the following subadditivity of Kodaira dimension-type result, where we refer to the first paragraph of \autoref{ssec:proof} for the definition of the canonical divisor of $X_{\overline{\eta}}$ and for the fact that $K_{X_{\overline{\eta}}}= K_X|_{X_{\overline{\eta}}}$.

-\begin{corollary} If $f : X \to T$ is a surjective morphism between smooth projective varieties over $k$ such that $T$ is of general type and the geometric generic fiber $X_{\overline{\eta}}$ is integral, non-uniruled with $K_{X_{\overline{\eta}}}$ big, then
+\begin{corollary} If\, $f \colon X \to T$ is a surjective morphism between smooth projective varieties over $k$ such that $T$ is of general type and the geometric generic fiber $X_{\overline{\eta}}$ is integral, non-uniruled with $K_{X_{\overline{\eta}}}$ big, then

 \end{corollary}